-8. Compliance Audit and Other Assessments
+8. Compliance Audit and Other

+Assessments

-CAs that issue assurance level 2, 3 and 4 certificates shall conduct a compliance audit in accordance with AICPA/CPA SM/TM Trust Service Principles and Criteria for Certification Authorities Version 2.0 or its latest version to ensure that their operations comply with CPS and CP regulations.
-CAs that issue OV, DV or IV SSL certificates also must pass AICPA/CPA SM/TM WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security Version 2.0 or the latest version external audits.
-In addition to passing the above two audits, CAs that issue EV SSL certificate are also required to pass AICPA/CPA SM/TM WebTrust Principles and Criteria for Certification Authorities - Extended Validation SSL Version 1.45 or its latest version readiness and annual external audits.
+CAs that issue assurance level 2, 3 and 4 certificates shall conduct a compliance audit in accordance with AICPA/CPA SM/TM Trust Service Principles and Criteria for Certification Authorities to ensure that their operations comply with CPS and CP regulations.
+CAs that issue OV, DV or IV SSL certificates also must pass AICPA/CPA SM/TM WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security external audits.
+In addition to passing the above two audits, CAs that issue EV SSL certificate are also required to pass AICPA/CPA SM/TM WebTrust Principles and Criteria for Certification Authorities - Extended Validation SSL readiness and annual external audits.